alxbl/segfault-2012/public/articles/en/hipster-in-japan-new-beginnings.md

 The plane ride itself is bland and almost too uneventful to talk about.
 Besides children crying, the whole trip goes without a hitch.
 As with all long distance flights, passing time becomes an issue after the first three hours.
-Luckily, Japanese culture never disappoints, and there are many varieties shows to be picked from as far as in-flight entertainment is concerned.
-I pick this TV show called *honmadekka!?* A Japanese variety/comedy show where professionals in a field meet up in front of TV entertainers and proceed to discuss common myths or recent discoveries in a variety of different topics.
+Luckily, Japanese culture never disappoints, and there are many variety shows to be picked from as far as in-flight entertainment is concerned.
+I pick a TV show called *honmadekka!?*, A Japanese variety/comedy show where professionals in a field meet up in front of TV entertainers and proceed to discuss common myths or recent discoveries in a variety of different topics.
 The show itself is quite entertaining, but by far the most interesting part is the second half of the program, which covers something akin to a so-called life-hack.
-In this instance, the topic is about eating curry udon, a delicious dish of thick noodles in curry sauce) without staining your clothes when slurping the noodles.
+In this instance, the topic is about eating curry udon, a delicious dish of thick noodles in curry sauce, without staining your clothes when slurping said noodles.

 In a typical parody fashion, they dress up the demonstrator in an expensive looking formal suit that is completely white.
 The unfortunate man then proceeds